 Reseller hosting is 10 euros per month for smaller one (50 GB SSD storage) and 20 euros for larger one (100 GB storage).

 It all works fast and is stable.
 Tech. support communication is very pleasant, friendly.
 You feel like a guest, not like a client No. 3240345.

 DirectAdmin control panel needs improving.
-This has nothing to do with hosting provider, it’s not down to them.
-I’ll write a separate post about DirectAdmin and its pros and cons compared to cPanel.
+This has nothing to do with the hosting provider, it’s not down to them.
+I wrote a separate post about DirectAdmin and its pros and cons compared to cPanel.